 €150 billion is spent every year on innovation, entrepreneurship and business growth support programmes in Europe alone, yet there is little credible evidence on what works, and what doesn't.

-Despite the importance of innovation and high-growth entrepreneurship for economic growth, there is still too little evidence on how best to support these policies.
+Despite the importance of innovation and high-growth entrepreneurship to spur economic development, there is still too little evidence on how best to support these policies.

-The Innovation Growth Lab believes that we need a more experimental approach to innovation and growth policy, trialling new instruments and evaluating them more rigorously.
-This involves making much more use of randomised controlled trials to find out what works and what doesn’t (and when), learning from the successful experience in other fields, such as development economics, health or education.
+The Innovation Growth Lab believes that a more experimental approach to innovation and growth policy is needed.
+We want to trial new instruments and evaluate them more rigorously.
+This involves making much more use of randomised controlled trials to find out what works and what doesn’t, an approach that has been successfully applied in other fields such as development economics, health and education.

-IGL is a global collaboration that aims to enable, support, undertake and disseminate high impact research that uses randomised controlled trials to improve the design of the programmes and institutions that help make our economies more innovative and entrepreneurial.
+IGL is a global collaboration that enables, supports, undertakes and disseminates high impact research that uses randomised controlled trials to improve the design of the programmes and institutions that help make our economies more innovative and entrepreneurial.

 We undertake a range of activities to help us deliver our mission:

-- Running trials: We work with our partners, other public and private organisations, and innovative companies to identify new opportunities for trials, which we then develop and run in collaboration with researchers in the IGL Research Network.
+- Running trials: We work with our partners (other public and private organisations) and innovative companies to identify new opportunities for trials, and provide tailored support to develop and run these trials in collaboration with researchers in the IGL Research Network.

-- Funding trials: We support randomised controlled trials through the IGL Grants Programme, a bottom-up approach to identify and fund promising trials worldwide, encouraging more researchers and organisations to get into this space.
+- Funding trials: We run the annual IGL Grants Programme funded by Nesta, the Ewing Marion Kauffman Foundation and Argidius Foundation, to provide grant funding for randomised controlled trials.
+Our competitive and bottom-up approach identifies and funds promising trials worldwide, encouraging more researchers and organisations to get into this space.

 - Building and connecting communities: We bring together researchers working on randomised controlled trials in this field through the IGL Research Network, and play a matching and brokerage role to help them connect with our growing network of partner organisations open to adopting randomisation in their programmes.

-- Creating useful resources: We aim to improve the knowledge base and develop best practice on how to do randomised controlled trials in this space, learn when they work and when don’t, and hence when to use and not to use them, creating useful resources to reduce the challenges faced by organisations interested in using randomised controlled trials.
+- Creating useful resources: We improve the knowledge base and develop best practice on how to run randomised controlled trials in this space.
+We learn when they work and when they don’t (and therefore when to use and not use them), and we create useful resources to reduce the challenges faced by organisations interested in running RCTs.

-- Disseminating lessons: We act as an aggregator of the evidence emerging from randomised controlled trials worldwide (see our trials database), and translate it into actionable insights that are useful for both policymakers and practitioners, disseminating them widely through a range of activities such as presentations, conferences, webinar series and publications.
+Disseminating lessons: We collate the evidence emerging from randomised controlled trials worldwide (see our trials database), and translate it into actionable insights that are useful for both policymakers and practitioners.
+We disseminate our findings through presentations, conferences, webinar series and publications.

-If you would like to find out more about how we could collaborate, see work with us section.
+If you would like to find out more about how we could collaborate, please visit our website.